Cédric Scherer

 As a graduated ecologist, I have acquired an extensive hypothesis–driven research experience and problem–solving expertise in data wrangling, statistical analysis, and model development.
-Since communicating data effectively is of paramount importance, I have subsequently developed strong skills in data visualization, journalism, and design.
+Since communicating data effectively is of paramount importance, I have subsequently developed my skills in data visualization, design, and data journalism.

 → Curriculum Vitae